|Nutrition Facts (per serving)|

 Stir until the sugar dissolves while brushing down the sugar crystals that accumulate on sides of the pan with a wet pastry brush.

 Once boiling, insert a candy thermometer.
-Allow mixture to boil without stirring until candy reaches 300 F (149 C).
+Let the mixture boil without stirring until candy reaches 300 F (149 C).
 This is called the hard-crack stage.

 Remove the saucepan from heat.
 Allow it to sit until it stops bubbling completely.
 Stir in the extract of your choice and, if desired, food coloring.

 Spoon the candy into the mold cavities, making sure to cover the back of the stick.